About

 Glen Holland

-Having spent most of his career running large-scale wildlife tourism destinations in New Zealand, South Africa, and Australia (including Healesville Sanctuary and Werribee Open Range Zoo) Glen brings his passion for indigenous cultures, wildlife, and conservation to WAMA to create a truly unique experience.
+Having spent most of his career running large-scale wildlife tourism destinations in New Zealand, South Africa, and Australia (including Healesville Sanctuary and Werribee Open Range Zoo) Glen’s knowledge of Indigenous cultures, wildlife, and conservation will contribute to a truly unique experience at WAMA.

 Lynn Jensz

-Having spent most of her life in Stawell and being actively involved in the project from the beginning, Lynn believes WAMA will be a tourist destination project like no other, appealing to art, nature, and science lovers alike.
+Having spent most of her life in Stawell and being actively involved in the project from its inception, Lynn believes WAMA will be a tourist destination project like no other, appealing to art, nature, and science lovers alike.

 Peter Weston